 Tokyolima, Car Po Commercial Building, 18–20 Lyndhurst Terrace, Central | (+852) 2811 1152

 For classic Brazilian churrasco (barbecue), your best—and only—option in Hong Kong is Braza Churrascaria, which free-flow fanatics will recognise as the place with the all-you-can-eat meat.
 In keeping with Brazilian churrascarias, the meat here is directly sliced onto your plate by roving servers, who will keep bringing food over until you signal that you are full using a colour-coded coaster.
 And it gets better—on top of the buffet meal, you can purchase a free-flow drinks package to get unlimited caipirinhas (you can also get house wines, beers, and non-alcoholic beverages, but we’re mostly here for the caipirinhas).

 Braza Churrascaria, 3/F, Grand Progress Building, 15–16 Lan Kwai Fong, Central | (+852) 2890 9268

 With an emphasis on native ingredients, a full ceviche menu, and thoughtful takes on traditional dishes, Ichu is modern Peruvian food done right.
-The beef tenderloin tartare ($150) is a favourite, while the newly introduced soft shell crab causa ($140) puts an Asian twist on the classic layered dish.
-Don’t forget to drop by Ichu’s beautiful terrace for a drink before you go.
+Its beef tenderloin tartare ($150) is a favourite, while the soft shell crab causa ($140) puts an Asian twist on the classic layered dish.
+Don’t forget to drop by the beautiful terrace for a drink before you go.